Avaiga/taipy-doc/docs/userman/scenario_features/data-integration/data-node-config.md

 - Its scope is the default value `SCENARIO`.
 - The object_key name is "taipy_object".
-- An additional argument is passed for configuring both the boto3 client and for setting cache control during object operations.
+- An additional argument is passed for configuring the AWS S3 client and setting cache control during object operations.

 ```python linenums="1"
 {%